Other Common Names

 Melanoplus thomasi in the southwest is very closely related and similar in appearance.
 It is usually bright blue-green (always at least greenish or bluish) with brilliant red inner hind femur and hind tibiae.
 Where the two species come near to one another M. bivittatus never shows this coloration, and in a few places where they are known to meet, they seem to remain distinct.

 Coast to coast across southern Canada and most of the US except Florida, south Atlantic and Gulf coastal plain, and southwestern arid regions.
 Perhaps into northernmost Sonora and Chihuahua, Mexico.

 The two subspecies (as recognized here) meet and often intergrade primarily through Arkansas, Missouri, Iowa, Minnesota and north into Canada near the east border of Manitoba.
-The boundary then turns westward roughly along the northern edge of the Canadian Prairies to the Rockies in Alberta, and from there on westward it runs near the international border across southern British Columbian, where it turns back southward along the east base of the Cascades.
+The boundary then turns westward roughly along the northern edge of the Canadian Prairies to the Rockies in Alberta, and from there on westward it runs near the international border across southern British Columbia, where it turns back southward along the east base of the Cascades.

-Varies with region, but usually relatively moist, lush, weedy or meadowy areas.
+Varies with region, but usually relatively sunny, moist, lush, weedy or meadowy areas.
 Meadows, prairies, crop fields, road sides, vacant lots, ditch and stream sides, vegetable gardens, etc..

 Wide variety of mostly herbaceous Dicots, but will often also eat herbaceous Monots, leaves of woody plants, will scavenge dead animal matter, etc.